ajith-004/Student-Management/README.md

 - Once installation gets completed using the command line python manage.py migrate migrate the database.
 - After the database migration run python manage.py runserver for starting the server.
 - Attaching the postman collection along with the project as a link https://www.postman.com/collections/8c78ea58ebeab5e97a20.
-- For impoting the collection in Aostman App, click the import button on the left top of the App and choose link section and attach the collection link there and continue.
+- For impoting the collection in Postman App, click the import button on the left top of the App and choose link section and attach the collection link there and continue.